XCredits/sendzero/README.md

 ~~~

 ## Install Material Design
-We based this section on [Material Getting Started Guide](https://material.angular.io/guide/getting-started).
+I based this section on [Material Getting Started Guide](https://material.angular.io/guide/getting-started).
+I also used [this tutorial](https://www.youtube.com/watch?v=UnKsoCeTdEI) to help inform some of the things we are doing below.

 The following installs material, the CDK and animation.
 ~~~
 npm install --save @angular/material @angular/cdk @angular/animations
 ~~~